-Insecticides are chemicals that kill insects.
+Insecticides are chemicals that kill insects and other arthropods.
 They are powerful tools and have several advantages.
 The major advantage is they are often the only practical control for insect pests at or near damaging levels.
 The key disadvantages of insecticides are cost and broad toxicity.
 They can harm nontarget organisms in the crop and nearby areas.
-From a sorghum insect management standpoint, cost of insecticide and killing natural enemies are of most concern.
+From a sorghum insect management standpoint, cost of insecticide and killing natural enemies should be considered when making control decisions.

 Use an insecticide in the proper amount and only when necessary to prevent economic loss.
 The cost of achieving full crop potential can exceed potential benefits.
 Apply insecticides only when insect pests are becoming more abundant and economic crop loss is expected.
 When deciding whether to apply an insecticide, consider the cost of insecticide applications, prevailing market conditions, expected yield, insect pest abundance, insect age and duration of attack, and stage and condition of the plants attacked.

 Indiscriminate insecticide use can lead to pest resistance, resurgence of the treated pest and outbreaks of secondary pests.
-Selective insecticide use by application method, choice of product or dosage can greatly reduce occurrence of these problems.
+Selective insecticide use by application method, choice of product or dosage can greatly reduce the occurrence of these problems.
 Treating insect pests in sorghum can affect the abundance of beneficial and pest insects in adjacent crops.